 For 20 years, Dr. Sultan Darvesh has searched for a key to unlocking the mystery of Alzheimer's disease.
 A neurologist and a chemist, Dr. Darvesh felt he would find such a key in the brain chemistry of people who had died of the disease.
 With this vision in mind, he worked to establish the Maritime Brain Tissue Bank, where he could carefully store donated brains and study how brains affected by Alzheimer's disease differ from healthy brains and those affected by other forms of dementia.

-“We discovered that an enzyme called butyrylcholinesterase, or BChE, gathers around the plaques and tangles you find in Alzheimer brains," says Dr. Darvesh, a Professor in the Departments of Medicine (Neurology and Geriatric Medicine) and Medical Neuroscience.
+“We confirmed that an enzyme called butyrylcholinesterase, or BChE, gathers around the plaques and tangles you find in Alzheimer brains," says Dr. Darvesh, a Professor in the Departments of Medicine (Neurology and Geriatric Medicine) and Medical Neuroscience.
 "When we found that it ignores similar plaques in normal brains, we realized we had discovered a unique marker of Alzheimer's disease."